Learn How to Measure the ROI of Your Exhibit

 About Jack Phillips, Ph.D.

 Jack J. Phillips, Ph.D., chairman of ROI Institute, Inc., is a world-renowned expert on accountability, measurement, and evaluation.
-Phillips provides consulting services for Fortune 500 companies and major global organizations.
-The author or editor of more than 100 books, he conducts workshops and presents at conferences globally.
-He has conducted hundreds of evaluation studies and helped thousands of professionals demonstrate the impact and ROI of their work.
+A former HR executive, Phillips consults for Fortune 500 companies and major global organizations.
+The author or editor of more than 75 books, he conducts workshops and presents at conferences globally.